Home / Landscaping / Landscape Design / 7 lava rock landscaping ideas to build a stunning drought-resistant yard

-Unlike traditional mulch that decomposes or blows away in Denver’s notorious winds, lava rock maintains its appearance and function year after year.
+Unlike traditional mulch that decomposes or blows away in the winds, lava rock maintains its appearance and function year after year.
+In this guide, we’ll explore 7 proven lava rock landscaping ideas that transform ordinary yards into stunning, low-maintenance outdoor spaces.

 What Is Lava Rock?